 The markets in which we participate are highly competitive.
 We compete primarily on the basis of product design, including space utilization and aesthetic factors, product quality and durability, price, on-time delivery, service and technical support.
 We focus our efforts on the middle and high-end segments of the market, where product design, quality, durability and service are valued by the customer.
-Our security products reporting unit competes against a number of domestic and foreign manufacturers.
-Our marine components reporting unit competes with small domestic manufacturers and is minimally affected by foreign competitors.
+Our Security Products segment competes against a number of domestic and foreign manufacturers.
+Our Marine Components segment competes with small domestic manufacturers and is minimally affected by foreign competitors.